 Venezuela's Guaidó uprising call

-The opposition leader Juan Guaidó has called on the military to support him in ousting President Nicolás Maduro.
+Venezuela's opposition leader, Juan Guaidó, has called on the military to back his claim as the country's president.

+Clashes broke out in Caracas between Mr Guaidó's supporters and Nicolás Maduro's government forces.

 -